bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 ------------------------

-With the above concepts, Real NVP uses a multi-scale architecture to reduce the computation burden and distributing the loss function throughout the network.
+With the above concepts, Real NVP uses a multi-scale architecture to reduce the computational burden and distribute the loss function throughout the network.
 There are two main ideas here: (a) a squeeze operation to transform a tensor's spatial dimensions into channel dimensions, and (b) a factoring out half the variables at regular intervals.

-The squeeze operation takes the input tensor and, for each channel, divides it into :math:`2 \times 2 \times c` subsquares, then reshapes them into :math:`1 \times 1 \times 4c` subsquares.
+The squeeze operation takes the input tensor and divides it into :math:`2 \times 2 \times c` subsquares, then reshapes them into :math:`1 \times 1 \times 4c` subsquares.
 This effectively reshapes a :math:`s \times s \times c` tensor into a :math:`\frac{s}{2} \times \frac{s}{2}
-\times 4c` tensor moving spatial size to the channel dimension.
+\times 4c` tensor moving the spatial size to the channel dimension.
 Figure 3 shows the squeeze operation (look at how the numbers are mapped on the left and right sides).